Prague Experience logoPrague tourist information & travel guide logo

 In the Lesser Town (Malá Strana), shops centre around Mostecké street, the Lesser Town Square (Malostranské náměstí) and Nerudova street (which leads up to Prague Castle).
 This area has a pleasant, relaxed feel, where boutique stores sell glass, ceramics, paintings and other handicrafts, interspersed with cafés and restaurants.

-Opening hours for shops in Prague
+Opening Hours for Shops in Prague

-Shopping centres and department stores are open from 07:00-09:00 to 20:00-22:00.
+Shopping centres and department stores are open 7 days a week.

 Banks in Prague are open Monday to Friday, 09:00 to 17:00.

-Prague Experience accept all major debit & credit cardsFollow us on FacebookFollow us on TwitterFollow us on Instagram
+Prague Experience accept all major debit & credit cardsFollow us on FacebookFollow us on InstagramFollow us on X